 In order to bet at FOX Bet, you need to be of legal gambling age.
 That means that unless you’re 21 or older, you will not be able to register an account.

-Another condition is that you must be based in a state where this sportsbook is licensed in order to place a bet.
+Another condition is that you must be physically located in a state where this sportsbook is licensed in order to place a bet.
 That doesn’t mean you have to hold residence in one of these states, but you do have to be geo-located in them in order to place a real-money wager.
 Registration and deposits and withdrawals can be done outside of state lines.

 Those who are eligible to register at FOX Bet will enjoy a plethora of betting options provided by the book.
 We’re not just talking about the standard types of wagers, like moneylines and point spreads; we’re also talking about some more exotic bets like the following:

 - Props (scoring props, team and player props)